pizzapanther/GAE-Bulk-Mailer/docs/mailers.md

 5. SES: Verify your sender address.
 6. SES: Setup your DKIM and DNS records for your domain and sender address.
 7. SES: Setup your feedback for bounces and complaints to the topic created in step 3 for your domain and sender address.
-8. SES: Make sure you Amazon SES account is out of sandbox mode.
+8. SES: Make sure your Amazon SES account is out of sandbox mode.